The Physical Benefits That Stretching Offers

 - Make sure you’re not pushing yourself past your limit when you stretch.
 If you’re in pain, ease up on the stretch.

 - Keep up with your stretching routine.
 You will reap all the benefits of stretching if you do it at least three times a week.

 - Make sure that your stretches happen in one smooth movement.
 Moving around or bouncing during a stretch can potentially injure your muscles.

 If stretching is hard for you because you’ve been injured or have certain conditions, a physiotherapist can help you.

 Physiotherapy is a method of treatment that helps you to restore and maintain physical strength.

 Physiotherapy can help treat a variety of conditions or injuries.
 It can help manage many things, from post-operative recovery to sciatica and much more.

-You now know the importance of stretching before any exercise, whether it’s using gym equipment or doing bodyweight exercises.
+You now know the importance of stretching before a workout or any other type exercise – whether it’s lifting weights, going for a run, or playing sports.